rep-movsd/dh-fast-code-contest/001-rekt/README.md

 A simple problem statement and test data generator is provided and you have 4 weeks in which you can submit as many solutions as you like.

-A total of INR 10101.01 will be given to the winners (maximum two winners)
+A monetary prize will be given to the winners (maximum two winners) - Amounts will be discussed on the slack channel

 The submissions will be divided into 2 categories based on langauge demographics